 1. Hit the slopes

 The number one thing to do in Queenstown in winter is to hit the slopes.
 It’s the main reason most people come to Queenstown in the winter, and to be honest, I don’t blame them.
-Skiing and snowboarding is so much fun and if you’re coming from places like Australia, it’s likely the only place to go nearby with decent snow.
+Skiing and snowboarding are so much fun and if you’re coming from places like Australia, it’s likely the only place to go nearby with decent snow.

 With that said, don’t expect North American or European ski hills, they’re much smaller in New Zealand!